ruby/reline/doc/for_users.md

 Character deletion commands:

 - `Del`: remove the character to the right the cursor if there is one.
-- `C-d`: remove the character to the right the cursor if there is one.
+- `C-d`: (only if the line is non-empty) remove the character to the right the cursor if there is one.
-  Note: if the command-line is empty, exit the application.
-- `Bsp` or 'Rubout': remove the character to the left the cursor.
+- `Backspace`: remove the character to the left the cursor.

 If a character is removed, existing characters to the right of the cursor are move leftward to "close the gap."